 - Cocaine carries several risks in adolescents.

-Nightmares and paranoia: Impairment of thoughts can also lead to nightmares at night or paranoia, especially in the dark.
+- Nightmares & Paranoia: Impairment of thoughts can also lead to nightmares at night or paranoia, especially in the dark.
 The person may hallucinate being chased by an invisible creature, leading to manic symptoms.

-Sluggishness and lethargy: As soon as the euphoric effects of the body and brain subside, lethargy and inertia set in.
+- Sluggishness & Lethargy: As soon as the euphoric effects of the body and brain subside, lethargy and inertia set in.
 Teenagers “productivity abruptly decreases.

-If your teen is struggling with adolescent cocaine addiction in Los Angeles, we can help.
+If your teen is struggling with adolescent cocaine addiction in Los Angeles, Brentwood, Santa Monica, Westwood, Pacific Palisades, or Beverly Hills.
+Our Teen Drug Addiction treatment can help.
+Call Us Now.